Winston-Lin/dziganto.github.io/_posts/2017-6-2-Faster-Python-Tips-And-Tricks.md

 First off, let me just say that while I gathered some empirical evidence by testing a few assertions, this subset is insufficient to formally declare either way.
 That said, there was evidence that some of the inner workings of Python 3 are far more optimized and, therefore, Python 3 is faster in some regards.
 Take for example the standard library example using map().
 We saw an enormous difference when comparing Py27 and Py35 where Py35 scaled in constant time and Py27 did not.
 In the Looping Over Two Collections test, Py35 also performed better because zip() is an iterator in Py35.

 # Summary
 There are many ways to speed up Python code.
 Blazing fast libraries like Cython or Numba exist.
 However, I decided to focus on coding techniques in this blog article.
-As such, I identified a few techniques that looked promising and ran experiments to determine if the assertions that they lead to speedier code are in fact true.
+As such, I identified a few techniques that looked promising and ran experiments to determine if the assertion that they lead to speedier code is in fact true.
 As an add-on, I wanted to explore the often asserted claim that Python 3 is faster than Python 2.
 Without further ado, here are the results in classic bullet point format:
 * Avoid using a list's index to access its items when looping over a collection
 * Using enumerate() is more beautiful but not faster for looping over a collection and indices
 * Mind your Python version when looping over two collections - use itertools for Python 2